drivelling-spinel/tartar/README.md

 There, TESTING directory contains the the testing version of the port including TARTAR.EXE and additional assets and files required to run it.
 EXTRAS document above describes the contents of DEMOS and EXTRAS directories.
-DEV directory contains current experimental development version of the port.

 If you are looking for the 2021 Christmas binary, which was previously under TARTAR directory - it's available under STAGES/STAGE1.

 ### Playing Doom with TARTAR

-1. Download STAGE2 directory contents from the above link (MEGA has means to download directory as a ZIP archive)
+1. Download STAGE3 directory contents from the above link (MEGA has means to download directory as a ZIP archive)

 2. For a quick and simple start either